bubsler807/site/content/podcast list.md

 ---
 title: Podcasts I've Listened To
 ---
 Some podcasts I listen to...
+Dunno if I would recommend all of them, but I would recommend most.
+I starred some of my favorites.

 - **Acid Horizon** – Continental Philosophy
 - **[Advent of Computing](https://www.patreon.com/adventofcomputing)** – History of computers / a bit about the entities involved